nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Splitting a debt is just like [adding a debt](#adding-a-debt-adddebt) to multiple people; however, here we divide the money of the debt over the people who shared it (and round up to the closest cent).
+Splitting a debt is just like [adding a debt](#adding-a-debt-adddebt) to multiple persons; however, here we divide the money of the debt over the persons who shared it (and round up to the closest cent).
 Thus, you can similarly tell PayMeLah to add Service Charge and GST to the amount of money specified by including `++` at the back of the amount.
 A single `+` will add only GST instead.
 </div>

 <div style="page-break-after: always;"></div>